 Keep in mind that customers don’t buy products and services because they love your brand.
-They buy because you help them achieve some goal, solve a problem, or create a better version of themselves.
+They buy because you help them achieve a goal, solve a problem, or create a better version of themselves.
 Think about how your offerings make your customers’ lives better and then explain those benefits with your copy.

-Make the Call-to-Action Obvious
+3. Make Call-to-Action Buttons Obvious

-Get Your Technicals Right
+4. Get Your Technicals Right

 If your page doesn’t perform well, visitors won’t stick around to enjoy it.
 You have two technical factors to consider:

-Make your pages as light and fast as possible.
-Test your page loading speed with Google PageSpeed Insights.
+We stronlgy suggest testing your page loading speed with Google PageSpeed Insights.
 It will show your overall speed and offer suggestions to improve it.

 Use a responsive theme that’s designed well for mobile.
 Test your pages in multiple browsers to make sure it collapses appropriately on mobile devices.
 Ensure it looks good and functions properly.

-Add Customer Reviews and Ratings
+5. Leverage Customer Reviews and Ratings

-Oh, and don’t be afraid of the occasional negative review.
+Also, don’t be afraid of the occasional negative review.
 Customers are leery when all of your reviews are positive.
 A few less-than-perfect reviews make them all seem legitimate.

-Create a Sense of Urgency
+6. Create a Sense of Urgency